 Fair Housing means the right for a person to live where they choose to, free from discrimination.
-In the City of Chicago, the law that governs Fair Housing is the Chicago Fair Housing Ordinance (CFHO) enforced by the Chicago Commission on Human Relations (CCHR).
-The CFHO prohibits discrimination based on race, sex, color, age, religion, disability, national origin, ancestry, parental status, sexual orientation, gender identity, marital status, military, and source of income.
+In the City of Chicago, the law that governs fair housing is the Chicago Fair Housing Ordinance (CFHO) enforced by the Chicago Commission on Human Relations (CCHR).
+The CFHO prohibits discrimination based on race, sex, color, age, religion, disability, national origin, ancestry, parental status, sexual orientation, gender identity, marital status, military status, and source of income.

 The CFHO gives the CCHR a broad mandate to investigate, mediate, and adjudicate complaints of housing discrimination in Chicago based on at least one of the 14 "protected classes": race, sex, color, age, religion, disability, national origin, ancestry, parental status, sexual orientation, gender identity, marital status, military status, and source of income.
 The alleged discrimination must have occurred in Chicago and a complaint must be filed within 300 days of the incident, for incidents of discrimination occurring on or after January 23, 2019.